Automatic Shutoff Devices (Excess Flow Valves)

 Automatic shutoff devices (also known as excess flow valves) are mechanical safety devices installed on natural gas service lines that carry the gas from the street to your meter.
 These devices are designed to dramatically reduce the amount of gas released if a service line is damaged, reducing the possibility of injury and property damage.
 This damage most commonly occurs from accidents involving digging or construction.

-If you don’t already have one on your gas service, you may request the installation of an EFV by submitting a completed load sheet.
+If you don’t already have one on your gas service, you may request the installation of an automatic shutoff device by submitting a completed load sheet.
 For residential premises, use this form; for commercial buildings use this form.

-If your natural gas facilities and service are compatible, you can make an appointment with PSE&G to have the EFV installed.
+If your natural gas facilities and service are compatible, you can make an appointment with PSE&G to have the device installed.

-To install the EFV, PSE&G will need to access your gas service line by digging in the roadway in front of your property or in your lawn near the curb line.
-After PSE&G applies for and receives required road opening permits, it would dig either in the roadway in front of your property or near the curb in your lawn or sidewalk.
-That work typically takes 3-6 hours to complete, and your gas would be shut off during this time.
+To install the device, PSE&G will need to access your gas service line by digging in the roadway in front of your property or in your lawn near the curb line.
+After PSE&G applies for and receives required road opening permits, we would dig either in the roadway in front of your property or near the curb in your lawn or sidewalk.
+That work typically takes 3 to 6 hours to complete, and your gas would be shut off during this time.

 How much does it cost?

-PSE&G will bill you for each EFV installation, including parts, equipment and labor.
-For calendar year 2017, the cost is most likely between $2,400 and $2,800.
-That number is meant to be a ballpark; it could change.
+PSE&G will bill you for each installation, including parts, equipment and labor.
+For calendar year 2022, the cost is approximately $2,500.
+Costs are subject to change.

-Please note that EFVs must be sized to operate properly under load conditions.
-This means that any significant load changes that require a larger meter or gas service (such as installing an emergency generator or pool heater) may require the replacement of the EFV, which would incur an additional cost.
+Please note that these devices must be sized to operate properly under load conditions.
+This means that any significant load changes that require a larger meter or gas service (such as installing an emergency generator or pool heater) may require the replacement of the automatic shutoff device and incur an additional cost.